Kyrremann/TagStory/README.md

 ### App
 * ~~Get compass to work properly~~
- * To unstable to use
+ * To unstable to use, scapping it
 * User profile and functionality in the application
  * Connect with Google, Facebook, Twitter and other popular services
 * Quiz and story scoring